MicrosoftDocs/azure-reference-other/studio-module-reference/extract-key-phrases-from-text.md

 ---
 title: "Extract Key Phrases from Text | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019
+titleSuffix: ML Studio (classic) - Azure
-ms.service: "machine-learning"
-ms.subservice: "studio"
+description: Learn how to use the Extract Key Phrases from Text module to pre-process a text column. ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio"